admost/AMR/Android_Integration/README.md

         if (network.equals(AdMostAdNetwork.NO_NETWORK)) {
              // No Banner Found
         } else {
+            // Ad Loaded
-            // Ad Loaded, You can get ad view by calling ADMOST_MEDIATION_VIEW.getView(0)
+	    // You can get adview by calling ADMOST_MEDIATION_VIEW.getView(0)
+	    // Attach it to a layout for impression.
-            // Calling ADMOST_MEDIATION_VIEW.getView method multiple times will not cause any side effect.
+            // Calling ADMOST_MEDIATION_VIEW.getView(0) method multiple times will not cause any side effect.
         }
     }
 }, <<BINDER>>);